semaphoreci/docs/go-continuous-integration_5c5484f42c7d3a66e32dea74.md

 of the default Go version found in the Semaphore VM.
 The `checkout` utility is used for checking out the source code that can be found at the GitHub repository.
-The `cache store` command is used for keeping the generated executable binary file in the Semaphore Cache servers and not having to build it again.
+The `cache store` command is used for keeping the generated executable binary file in the Semaphore Cache servers in order reuse it and not having to build it again.

 The second `block` is as follows: